stevenhair/ubiquitous-adventure/README.md

 # ubiquitous-adventure
-Reproduction of a Rascal bug
+Reproduction of a Rascal bug: https://github.com/guidesmiths/rascal/issues/153

 ## The bug